justinjohn0306/vllm-windows/README.md

 ## vLLM for Windows

-This repository is a fork of vLLM and will be updated when new release versions of vLLM are published, until vLLM decides to support Windows oficially (see https://github.com/vllm-project/vllm/issues/14981 / https://github.com/vllm-project/vllm/pull/14891).
+This repository is a fork of vLLM and will be updated when new release versions of vLLM are published, until vLLM decides to support Windows officially (see https://github.com/vllm-project/vllm/issues/14981 / https://github.com/vllm-project/vllm/pull/14891).

 **Don't open a new Issue to request a specific commit build.
 Wait for a new stable release.**

 **Don't open Issues for general vLLM questions or non Windows related problems.
 Only Windows specific issues.** Any Issue opened that is not Windows specific will be closed automatically.

 **Don't request a wheel for your specific environment.** Currently, the only wheels I will publish are for Python 3.12 + CUDA 12.4 + torch 2.6.0.
-If you have another versions, build your own wheel from source following the instructions below.
+If you have another versions, build your own wheel from source by following the instructions below.

 ### Windows instructions: